Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Method

-This section presents the proposed \textbf{E}nsemble of \textbf{L}ocal and \textbf{G}lobal policies~(ELG), including transferrable local policy, ensemble strategy, and RL algorithms.
-Overall, the proposed ELG contains two base policies, i.e., a primary global policy and an auxiliary local policy.
+This section presents the proposed \textbf{E}nsemble of \textbf{L}ocal and \textbf{G}lobal policies~(ELG), including transferrable local policy, neural architecture, and ensemble strategy.
+Overall, the proposed ELG contains two base policies, i.e., a primary global policy and an auxiliary local policy, as shown in Figure~\ref{framework}.
 The primary global policy can be any popular neural combinatorial optimization model that learns from the global information of a complete VRP instance.
-In this paper, we choose POMO~\cite{POMO} as our global base policy.
-A brief description of how POMO and other constructive methods work has been provided in the Background section.
-The local policy is similar but with a different definition of state and action space.
+Specifically, we choose POMO as the global policy, which has been introduced in Section~\ref{section:construction}.
+The process of constructing solutions of the local policy is similar to that of the global policy, but the state and action space is different, which focuses on the local neighborhood of the current node.